SailfishOS-for-the-fairphone-4/getting_started/README.md

 #### Platform SDK

-The platform SDK is a development environment that includes build tools, like cross compilers, an emulated rootfs and device-specific headers and libraries.
+The platform SDK is a development environment that includes build tools, like cross compilers, an emulated root filesystem(containing necessary drivers and programs for booting) and device-specific headers and libraries.
 It is used to build the following parts of the operating system.

 - RPM Packages
 - Hardware Middleware(Like PulseAudio)